davidmalcolm/texi2rst/output/options-for-code-generation-conventions.rst

     generic implementation, code performance is hampered.

-  Note that old-style stack checking is also the fallback method for specific if no target support has been added in the compiler.
+  Note that old-style stack checking is also the fallback method for :samp:`specific` if no target support has been added in the compiler.

 .. option:: -fstack-limit-register=reg